lokumai/smolagents-quickstart-template/docs/methodology_vibe_coding.md

 - RAG integration for chatbot
 - Error handling and retry logic
 - Cost tracking for LLM API calls

-## Final Notes for AI Assistants
+-

 **Focus areas for student help:**
-1. Path validation in scoped tools (security critical)
+1. **Path validation in scoped tools** (security critical - allocate 2-4 hours here)
-2. Prompt engineering for quality output
+2. Implementing the spawn_sub_agents tool
+3. Writing effective main agent prompt
-3. Debugging when agents produce unexpected results
+4. Debugging when agents produce unexpected results
-4. Understanding the "why" behind sub-agents architecture
+5. Understanding the "why" behind sub-agents architecture

 **Avoid:**
-- Threading/async complexity (use sequential execution)
+- ❌ Threading/async complexity (use sequential execution)
-- Over-engineering (simple prototype is fine)
+- ❌ Over-engineering (simple prototype is fine)
-- Large codebases for testing (keep it small)
+- ❌ Large codebases for testing (keep it small)
-- Perfect output (iteration is expected)
+- ❌ Perfect output (iteration is expected)
+- ❌ Intelligent planning logic (keep it dumb and reliable)

-**Remember:** The goal is learning the Deep Agents pattern and building a working prototype, not creating a production-ready system.
+**Remember:** The goal is learning the Deep Agents pattern and building a working prototype that demonstrates:
+1. How to securely scope filesystem access
+2. How to spawn multiple agents dynamically
+3. How to combine agent outputs into a cohesive knowledge base

+Elegance and optimization come later.
+Reliability and learning come first.